sscheng25/Portfolio/index.md

 ---

 [House Price Prediction in Boulder County, CO](https://sscheng25.github.io/Portfolio/HousePricePrediction_Boulder.html)

+In this project, house price prediction for Zillow is carried out with multi-resource commercial and socio-economic data.
+Feature engineering is an important part of the project, which helps achieve a satifying accuracy and generalizability.

 <img src="images/house_price.png?raw=true"/>

 ---
 [Theft Prediction in Chicago](https://sscheng25.github.io/Portfolio/TheftPrediction_Chicago.html)

+Theft risk is a function of exposure to a series of geospatial risk and protective factors, such as blight or recreation centers, respectively.
+The assumption is that as exposure to risk factors increases, so does theft risk.

 <img src="images/Theft_Prediction.png?raw=true"/>

 ---
 [Bike Share Prediction and Analysis in Philadelphia](https://sscheng25.github.io/Portfolio/BikeSharePrediction_Philadelphia.html)

+This project focuses on bike share prediction in Philadelphia, and time factor is explicitly taken into consideration.
+The model takes advantage of temporal correlation, or serial correlation to achieve better prediction.

 <img src="images/bike_share.png?raw=true"/>

 ---